 Stop pasting "photorealistic, 8k" on every message

 Studio fundamentals already set the quality bar.
-Persona skills add the domain vocabulary - glazing behavior, FFE scale, tire stretch, listing-camera height.
+Persona skills add the domain vocabulary — glazing behavior, furniture scale, tire stretch, food steam and garnish, listing-camera height.
 The prompt boilerplate you've been copying for two years stops earning its keep.

 No more plastic wood, floating sofas, or fake chrome

 Architect packs bias toward believable facade assemblies.
-Interior packs weight fabric, stone, and wood grain.
+Interior and furniture packs weight fabric, stone, and wood grain.
+Product and food packs handle packshot lighting and plating.
 Tuning packs understand livery continuity across panels.
 The specialist failure modes get filtered out before they render.

 Show clients what the AI is actually using